Gallbladder: a membranous muscular sac in which bile from the liver is stored — called also cholecyst

 There is a peril of a low-fat or no-fat diet.
 (See Low Fat Foods)

-Gall bladder sludge can develop after fasting, rapid weight loss, certain medication, a high cholesterol level, drug or alcohol damage, or pregnancy.
+Gall bladder sludge can develop after fasting, rapid weight loss, certain medications, a high cholesterol level, drug or alcohol damage, or pregnancy.

 Symptoms include pain in the abdomen, nausea, and vomiting just like gallstones.